VikasSingh1234/Social-Food-Delivery-System/README.md

-# Social Serving Food Delivery System
+# Social Food Delivery System
 ## Objective
 Social Serving Food Delivery System(SSFDS) is a portal for a non-profit organisation (NPO) that tracks leftover food from restaurants and hotels and uses it for several purposes.